Events

 November 16 & December 13, 2023

 Drs.
-Jennifer Piel and Joellyn Sheely have organized virtual focus groups to better understand the experiences of attorneys who work with clients who have had suicidal thinking or behaviors.
+Jennifer Piel and Joellyn Sheehy have organized virtual focus groups to better understand the experiences of attorneys who work with clients who have had suicidal thinking or behaviors.
 They are particularly interested in learning about what criminal defense attorneys would find most useful in trainings on suicide and other mental health topics.
 This information will be used to develop educational programming to assist attorneys and their clients.

 December 15, 2022